 This picture shows a general example of the difference in the Sun’s path and angle during the summer versus the winter:

 The sun specifics for each location is different and these sites can be used to determine the best angle(s) for your panels.

-Here is a more detailed image showing our location’s sun angles with an additional time of the year and on the open source Tropical Atrium:
+Here is a more detailed image showing our location’s sun angles with an additional time of the year for the open source Tropical Atrium:

-Another consideration to keep in mind when setting up your microgrid is the distance from the grid to the point of use.
+Another consideration when setting up your microgrid is the distance from the grid to the point of use.
 The longer the distance (and hotter the temperature) the more potential for power loss.
-Longer distances (and increases in heat) can be compensated for by using larger (and more expensive) wire but shorter distances are better.
+Longer distances (and increases in heat) are compensated by using larger (and more expensive) wire; but shorter distances are more efficient.

-To understand this better and run your own calculations, this website can be used to calculate voltage drop based on distance and temperature: NoOutage.com
+To further clarify and determine your own calculations, this website calculates voltage drop based on distance and temperature:

 Power to be produced/generated is determined as a total of load demand (how much power is needed by equipment) and losses incurred (how much power is lost by equipment, wiring, etc.).